 Phragmites (Photo by Wikimedia Commons)

-Originally from Europe and Asia, this species has invaded many wetlands in eastern North America.
+Native to Europe and Asia, this species has invaded many wetlands in eastern North America.
 This invasive species outcompetes native wetland plants, and is a serious threat to biodiversity.

 Once introduced into an area, the plant's roots spread far and wide below wetlands in a vast network of rhizomes.
-Its seeds are easily wind-dispersed, thereby allowing common reed to further invade other habitats.

 How is it identified?